VincentLagerros/DD2480-Group-5/README.md

 ---

+### Contributions

+* Julia has written a few LICs and their corresponding tests, the global variables and their corresponding tests, the DECIDE function in main file, written on the README and reviewed pull-requests.

+* Rasmuss created LIC methods and related test cases.
+All test cases test negative input, positive input, and input validation.
+Also revwied pull requests.

+* Erik has written three LIC3, LIC4 and LIC13 functions and their respective test cases.
+Also reviewed pull requests.

+* Vincent wrote a few LICs and test, but also worked on refactoring and the core structure of the project.
+However mainly reviewed pull requests.

+* Fiona created one LIC function and related test cases, and reviewed pull requests.

+---

 ### DECIDE
 This project implements a **Launch Interceptor Program** in Java.
 Key features include:
 - **Global Variable Declarations**: Logical structures such as matrices and boolean arrays are used to handle complex decision-making processes.